Q. What about COVID-19... ?

 Q. Do I need to stay in Edinburgh while working on my dissertation?

-A. Yes.
+A. In 2020/21 special rules apply, due to COV-19.
+See the guide.
+(In normal years, Yes.
 Students are expected to stay in Edinburgh for the duration of their degree programme.
 This includes during the writing of the MSc dissertation until the submission deadline.
-If you are on a Tier 4 visa and leave the country for an extended period of time, the School is obligated to contact Student Immigration Service who will notify UK Visa and Immigration (UKVI).
+If you are on a Tier 4 visa and leave the country for an extended period of time, the School is obligated to contact Student Immigration Service who will notify UK Visa and Immigration (UKVI).)

 Q. What is the length of an MSc thesis?